Concussions in sports

-Why study the brains of sports players?
+Why study sports concussion?

 With researchers in the USA diagnosing an increasing number of cases of chronic traumatic encephalopathy in former sports players and questions being raised about the management of concussions in sport, we set out to bring the complex world of neuroscience to a UK sports setting.